Belotti01/HalcyonFlowProject/README.md

 - Messaging system
 - Adapt to run with either a MySQL, MSSQL or SQLite database.
 - (Future) Create an online-hosted database to be used by multiple users at a time.

-Check the _DOCS folder for information on how to try the application.
-A MySQL server (local or remote) is required.

 ## LICENSING
 No license is included as this is NOT an open-source project, and unauthorized distribution by third-parties is strictly prohibited.